Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 All in all, Snyder’s book is a welcome addition to the thousands of books already in existence on the Soviet and Nazi regimes.
 His thesis is both well supported and researched, and clearly demonstrates the tremendous suffering that Eastern Europeans were forced to witness in the decades surrounding World War Two.
 This is important to consider, as their deaths and suffering are too often overlooked or forgotten by mainstream accounts.
 Consequently, this book is not only a testimony to their immense suffering but also a source of justice in that it elucidates the crimes of Stalin and Hitler on an even greater scale.
 Both leaders were madmen, hell-bent on the annihilation and destruction of innocent lives – all for the purpose of solidifying their political positions of power and the future of their ideological beliefs.

-I give this book a 5/5 Star review and highly recommend it to historians (amateur and professional), or anyone interested in a social and political history of Eastern Europe during the mid-twentieth century.
+I give this book a 5/5 star review and highly recommend it to historians (amateur and professional), or anyone interested in the social and political history of Eastern Europe during the mid-twentieth century.
 This book is a powerful reminder of how evil and twisted a society can become if precautions are not taken to stymy the development of totalitarianism.
 Definitely check it out!